 Marijuana edibles are an easy starting point for a lot of newcomers to the cannabis game.
 You don’t have to roll it, you don’t have to carb it and you don’t have to dab it.
 But you should know a little about cannabis and edibles before you start chomping down on every magic muffin or special brownie.

-Before we begin the history lesson, a disclaimer: We do not promote the use of cannabis by those under the age of 21+ without a medical card.
+Before we begin the history lesson, a disclaimer: We do not promote the use of cannabis by those under the age of 18+.
 If you consume cannabis outside of a state or district where it is legal, you are doing something illegal.
 Your call, not ours.

 Historical Mention and Today

 In his article for The Revista Brasileira de Psiquiatria, the relied upon publication of psychiatry in Brazil, Dr. Antonio Zuardi details the ancient use of cannabis by Indian and Chinese cultures most notably.
 Accepted and used for its psychoactive properties, its medicinal properties and for its strength as a textile, cannabis was a part of life.
 It was even freely used to aid to meditation by Buddhists.

 Today, cannabis is more widely accepted than it has been since prohibition of the plant began in the 30’s, but it is a far cry from being widely accepted.
 And it is certainly not recognized as a legitimate medical treatment by the nation’s governing bodies.
 It is accepted by many medical professionals however, including Cheif Medical Correspondent for CNN, Dr. Sanjay Gupta.
 Gupta most recently wrote a piece for CNN entitled, “DEA’s missed opportunity on medical marijuana” in which he notes,